yoon-zh/yoonzh.com/posts/arriving-to-china.md

 get a local sim card for your phone as soon as possible. **phone numbers are VERY important here.** the major carriers (china mobile 中国移动, china unicom 中国联通) all offer student-friendly deals, and they’ll hook you up with a number and data plan. **talk with your university about this**. mine has some sort of local agreement and they give me a ¥60 plan with 100 GB of data per month. pretty good if you ask me.

+### taobao 淘宝

+you may have heard how packages and deliveries here are super cheap. yes, it's true. get [taobao淘宝](https://login.taobao.com/member/login.jhtml). note, if you live in dorms your packages may arrive to a [cainiao菜鸟驿站](https://www.cainiao.com/technology-cainiao-app.html) instead of your door.

 # 4. getting around

 ### from the airport to your place